 What is Bottom Watering?

 You can remove the plant from the water tray or container after 15-20 minutes.

-Is it Ok to Bottom Water All Plants?
+How Often to Bottom Water Plants?

 - The entire soil receives consistent water gradually with no dry spots.